Perspectives: Some Remarkable Things about Where the Pens’ Draft Picks Call Home

 Did you know one of them is from his country’s happiest town?

 Hot on the heels of the Stanley Cup’s hoisting inside the NHL’s chilly bubble, the league began its annual draft, selecting top prospects from around the world.
-On a dramatic first day of activity, which included the departure of Cup-winning goalie Matt Murray, the Pittsburgh Penguins made five picks: Two goaltenders and a trio of forwards.
+During a dramatic draft, which included the departure of Cup-winning goalie Matt Murray, the Pittsburgh Penguins made five picks: Two goaltenders and a trio of forwards.

 I’m not here to tell you about them.